 1 | Booking your rental car

-We’re huge fans of road trips and have driven rental cars in over 40 countries so we have a lot of experience renting cars in foreign countries.
+We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
 We recommend using RentalCars.com to reserve your car.
-They have the best selection and prices that we’ve found –book your car now with RentalCars.com
+We’ve found they have a great selection of cars at competitive prices – check prices now

 Renting a car in Rhodes tip: The biggest benefit of having a rental car in Rhodes is that you can easily access the lesser known sights and also visit the popular ones before they get busy.
 It also saves you the cost of the airport transfers and transport during your stay.